Stock futures slide following Apple, Amazon results

 CLICK HERE TO READ MORE ON FOX BUSINESS

-Oil prices are edging higher, but are set for the first weekly drop since August.
+Oil prices are set for the first weekly drop since August.

 The Associated Press contributed to this report.